DenizK00/DeepNeuroBoun/README.md

 ## Acknowledgments

-We would like to express our gratitude to Associate Professor Güneş Ünal for their valuable guidance and support throughout the development of this project.
-Additionally, we extend our thanks to all the contributors who have helped improve and refine DeepNeuroBoun.

----

 Thank you for showing interest in the DeepNeuroBoun project.
 We hope this software proves to be a valuable tool in your rodent behavior analysis endeavors.
 For any queries or feedback, feel free to contact the project maintainers.
 Happy analyzing!

 ![DeepNeuroBoun Logo](https://cogsci.boun.edu.tr/sites/cogsci.boun.edu.tr/files/styles/lab_200x300/public/banner_magenta_and_cyan_neurons.jpg?itok=0F5a7XMz&c=5948ea4bbdc9dadfd4c0ef6e30578da3)